-Richard represents both defendants and prosecuting authorities in a broad range of criminal and regulatory matters.
+Richard represents both Defendants and Prosecuting authorities in a broad range of criminal and regulatory matters.
 He confidently leads people through difficult and complex proceedings.
-Richard has worked with a variety of professional witnesses, including cell site and telephone analysis experts, forensic scientists and veterinary practitioners.
-He undertakes extensive assessment and analysis of their evidence to assess the merits of the conclusions they seek to draw.
+Richard has worked with a variety of professional witnesses, including cell site experts, forensic scientists and veterinary practitioners in both his defence and prosecution work.

 Before coming to the Bar Richard worked as a paralegal for a number of firms of solicitors specialising in a range of criminal matters from high street legal aid cases to large scale international fraud and bribery.

-Additionally, whilst working as a paralegal at Birds Solicitors Richard representing an individual charged with insider trading in Operation Saturn, at the time the largest insider trading case prosecuted by the FCA.
+Additionally, whilst working as a paralegal at Birds Solicitors Richard assisted in the preparation of the case of an individual charged with insider trading in Operation Saturn, at the time the largest insider trading case prosecuted by the FCA.
 Working closely with Patrick Gibbs QC and Alison Pople QC, Richard assisted in the analysis of financial and communication evidence and general preparation for trial.
 Richard was present during the 3-month trial to assist Counsel on a day to day basis.

 Richard holds a keen interest in matters of bribery, corruption and financial crime that stems from trading financial products.
 Following joining chambers Richard’s white-collar crime practice has continued to grow from strength to strength.
 During 2015 Richard represented Alessandro Gherzi at his pre-trial hearings (subsequently represented by QC at trial) in relation to allegations of conspiring with others to defraud a leading investment bank in respect of the sale of a financial product.
 In 2016 Richard represented Alex Pabon, a US swaps trader, charged with manipulation of the LIBOR benchmark whilst employed at Barclays Bank.
 The matter culminated in a three-month trial involving extensive analysis of communication evidence.